hyphanet/plugin-WebOfTrust/STYLE.md

 The guideline has been written by [xor-freenet](https://github.com/xor-freenet) *after* a decade of his work on the WoT codebase to accurately describe the style he had been following.

-Hence WoT is *not* in the typical sad situation of picking an arbitrary style guideline off the Internet after having tons of code at hand already and then trying to force the codebase into it while it violates the guideline in most places.
+Hence WoT is *not* in the typical unfortunate situation of picking an arbitrary style guideline off the Internet after having tons of code at hand already and then trying to force the codebase into it while it violates the guideline in most places.
 Instead, *the guideline* was forced to reflect the codebase's as-is situation and thus it hopefully should already be obeyed in most places.